decentraland/decentraland-dapps/README.md

 ### Dependencies

-This container requires you to install the [Wallet](https://github.com/decentraland/decentraland-dapps#wallet) and the [Location](https://github.com/decentraland/decentraland-dapps#location) modules.
+This container requires you to install the [Wallet](https://github.com/decentraland/decentraland-dapps#wallet).
 It also has support for i18n out of the box if you include the [Translation](https://github.com/decentraland/decentraland-dapps#translation) module.

 ### Usage